 So, after visiting New Zealand twice in two years (and discovering, in the process, where I might land up after my Chinese adventure!), as well as enrolling for my CERTesol in 2017, I decided it was time to request a transfer.
-My team manager and I sat down for a chat about my next steps and I asked for the option to be transferred to an EFEC center in Shanghai.
+My team manager and I sat down for a chat about my next steps and I asked for the option to be transferred to an EFEC center in Shanghai, to teach English to adults.
 The process was put into motion when I was asked to send an e-mail to Next Steps.
 After being told it might take up to three months to wait for an opening to become available at another center, I got notified within two weeks that I would be able to transfer once my contract ended.

 The next big step was to plan a short twenty-minute lesson at a face-to-face adult center during which I got observed.
 When a decision was made, I was notified that I would get a position as an expert teacher (one of the bands at EFEC).
 I was overjoyed but also nervous.
 There were online skills, like grading your language and managing TTT that are transferrable to face-to-face classes, but some skills (that I learned during CERT training), that needed to be developed or put into practice in a physical classroom.